Back

 Through high quality teaching, we aim to develop responsible members of society who:

-· Have confidence to tackle moral, social and cultural issues they may face
+• Have confidence to tackle the moral, social and cultural issues they may face.

 Implementation:

-Teachers have access to the government recommended PSHE Association curriculum toolkits for Key Stage 1 and Key stage 2.
-Teachers also have access to the 1decision scheme of work which fully aligns which kitemarked by the PSHE association.
+Teachers have access to the 1decision scheme of work which fully aligns with government requirements and is kitemarked by the PSHE Association.
 Using curriculum and planning guidance from the PSHE Association and the 1decision scheme of work, teachers will plan for:

 Impact:

-· Recognise and understand the British Values: democracy, tolerance, mutual respect, rule of law, liberty
+• Recognise and understand the British Values: democracy, tolerance, mutual respect, rule of law and liberty.

-Evidence of observations can be found in the use of a class floor book.
+Evidence of observations and progression in learning can be found in the use of a class floor book and children’s individual self-assessment booklets.

 PSHE Key Words